Riot Blockchain tripled production this year and is hoarding $194M in Bitcoin By Cointelegraph - Up News Info

-U.S.-based publicly listed mining firm Riot Blockchain (NASDAQ:) has revealed that its year-to-date production has more than tripled compared to 2020.
+United States-based publicly listed mining firm Riot Blockchain (NASDAQ:) has revealed that its year-to-date (BTC) production has more than tripled compared to 2020.

 Continue Reading on Coin Telegraph